Inbound marketing FAQ

 - How passionate you are about what you do.

 It’s not.
 If you don’t want to do inbound marketing, you can try outbound marketing.
-It’s more of a “does this fit me” sort of choice.
+It’s more of a “does this suit me and my company” sort of choice.
 Check out inbound marketing vs outbound marketing and pros and cons of inbound.

 Once you select outbound or inbound (you don’t have to be mutually exclusive, but you probably want to focus on one or the other), you’ll want to drill down into specific marketing methods: